snowyu/amforth/doc/source/index.rst

 =======

-AmForth is an easily extendible command interpreter for the Atmel AVR8 Atmega micro controller family.
+AmForth is an easily extendible command interpreter for the Atmel AVR8 Atmega micro controller family and some variants of the TI MSP430.
 It has a turnkey feature for embedded use too.

 AmForth runs completely on the controller.
 It does not need additional hardware beyond a power supply.
 It makes no restrictions for hardware